microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/website.md

 ## JSON representation

-Here is a JSON representation of the resource.
+The following is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",